Rebranding a family business

 A few of the common scenarios include when:

-The family business is on its way to be a family owned brand
+The family business is becoming a family-owned brand

 The geographic target area grows